FAQ

 Bottom Line

 ETH and ALGO operate in the same ecosystem but occupy different positions on the risk spectrum.
-ETH generally exhibits greater structural stability, while ALGO shows higher sensitivity to volatility and regime shifts.
+ETH generally exhibits greater structural stability, while ALGO shows higher sensitivity to volatility and market shifts.

 Proper interpretation requires asset-specific context.